A three-part series by Liberty Speaks….

 Part Two: Surviving

-In part one of this series Violence & Blame I discussed the knee jerk reactions, rushes to judgement, and how the pundits and politicians turn to blaming tragedies like the Tuscon Shooting on everything else but the shooter themselves.
+In part one of this series Violence & Blame I discussed the knee-jerk reactions, rushes to judgment, and how the pundits and politicians turn to blaming tragedies like the Tuscon Shooting on everything else but the shooter themselves.

 I explained how the media blamed the First Amendment; making that sacred right an easy scapegoat and excuse for the actions of another.
 The fact that there is no such thing as a deranged weapon gets ignored through the flurry of accusations and excuses.